harvard-lil/h2o/README.md

 1. Make a branch for your feature: `git branch feature-1`
 1. Commit your changes with `git add` and `git commit`. (`git diff  --staged` is handy here!)
 1. Push your branch to your fork: `git push origin feature-1`
-1. Submit a pull request to the upstream develop through GitHub.
+1. Submit a pull request to the upstream main through GitHub.

 ## License